 Have You Been Asked to Sign a Right-of-Way Agreement?

 If you have any questions or concerns, our Raleigh attorneys Philip Kirk and Joe Howell at Kirk, Kirk, Howell, Cutler & Thomas have extensive knowledge in the trial and settlement of eminent domain law cases in North Carolina and will be glad to assist you.
-Call 919-615-2473
+Contact us today by calling 919-615-2473 or by filling the form out below to receive your free quote.

 Protecting your Privacy ~ Your privacy is our primary concern.
 At Kirk, Kirk, Howell, Cutler & Thomas, LLP., we understand the importance of protecting your privacy and will never share your contact information with a 3rd party.
 Contacting our law firm does not imply any form of attorney-client relationship.